simplecrawler/simplecrawler/README.markdown

 Here's a complete list of what you can stuff with at this stage:

-* `crawler.domain` - The domain to scan.
+* `crawler.host` - The domain to scan.
 By default, simplecrawler will restrict all requests to this domain.
 * `crawler.initialPath` - The initial path with which the crawler will formulate its first request.
 Does not restrict subsequent requests.
 * `crawler.initialPort` - The initial port with which the crawler will formulate its first request.
 Does not restrict subsequent requests.
 * `crawler.initialProtocol` - The initial protocol with which the crawler will formulate its first request.
 Does not restrict subsequent requests.